-Services of an EXPERT *highly qualified Battlefield Guide & Historian (*Guild of Battlefield Guides) for the duration of tour with specific knowledge on Australian battles in France & Belgium in WW1
+Services of an EXPERT *highly qualified Battlefield Guide & Historian (*Guild of Battlefield Guides qualified ) for the duration of tour with specific knowledge on Australian WW1 battles.

-The tour uses the same luxury coach throughout the tour with the services of two experienced
+The tour uses the same luxury coach throughout the tour with the services of experienced

 Attendance at Anzac Day ceremony Villers-Bretonneux

 High quality full colour souvenir book of the tour